-The property linked to this Associate Priest post is in Towcester.
+The property linked to this House-for-Duty post is in Towcester.
 It is a detached, 1990s modern four-bedroom house on one of the housing estates on the edge of Towcester.
 It has an enclosed garden and a double garage.